How can we help you?

 GUI instructions

-In this guide, we will show you how to set up a NordVPN connection on routers using OpenWrt firmware via the LuCI web interface.
+This guide will show you how to set up a NordVPN connection on routers using OpenWrt firmware via the LuCI web interface.

 2. Once you have logged in, select the System tab and choose Software.